hipay/hipay-docs/hipay-enterprise-sdk-js_3/Reference/1-Reference.md

 ### instance.getPaymentData()

-Use this function to get data from the Hosted Field iFrames.
+Use this function to get data from the Hosted Fields iFrames.
 These data can be securely sent to your server to call the [HiPay Order API](/doc-api/enterprise/gateway/#!/payments/requestNewOrder).

 When successful, it returns the same object as [hipay.tokenize()](#hipay-enterprise-javascript-sdk-reference-the-hipay-instance-hipaytokenizeparams) for cards and returns an object with field data for other types.
 <br>In addition, it always returns the payment product and the device fingerprint inside this object.

 In case of error(s), it returns the list of error(s).

-Example for a credit card Hosted Field instance.
+Example for a credit card Hosted Fields instance.

 ```js
 card.getPaymentData().then(